 When you speak and activate your VOX it instantly switches on (as confirmed by your own side-tone) and the VOX simultaneously switches your bike to bike radio from receive mode (or standby) into transmit mode.
-(If your radio has a transmit LED or indicator you will notice this activates almost instantly when you speak and operate your VOX).
+(If your radio has a transmit LED or indicator you will notice this activates almost instantly when you speak and operate your VOX)

 There is unfortunately a short delay between when this happens and when your speech is actually heard through the other radios speaker.
-This is because after receiving your transmission, the other radio has to switch between battery saving/standby mode other radio has to switch between battery saving/standby mode into receive mode and then check and except the anti-interference tone code before allowing the sound to be amplified through the speaker.
-The result of this short delay is that when you say something like "left at the lights" it may be heard as "at the lights" to which the reply is "what about at the lights", which is heard as "about at the lights", I think you get the message (which is that you won't) so to get over this you must get used to always using a KEY WORD, (like you will hear professionals such as the police use) for example; "OK... turn left at the lights, OVER" this key word and a short pause will ensure that your intended radio transmissions are heard in full, likewise by saying the word OVER allows the other person to likewise by saying the word OVER allows the other person to know you have ended your communication and after a second or two your VOX will then switch your radio from transmit back to receive, so that they can then speak back to you.
+This is because after receiving your transmission, the other radio has to switch between battery saving/standby mode into receive mode and then check and except the anti-interference tone code before allowing the sound to be amplified through the speaker.
+The result of this short delay is that when you say something like "left at the lights" it may be heard as "at the lights" to which the reply is "what about at the lights", which is heard as "about at the lights", I think you get the message (which is that you won't) so to get over this you must get used to always using a KEY WORD, (like you will hear professionals such as the police use) for example; "OK... turn left at the lights, OVER" this key word and a short pause will ensure that your intended radio transmissions are heard in full, likewise by saying the word OVER allows the other person to know you have ended your communication and after a second or two your VOX will then switch your radio from transmit back to receive, so that they can then speak back to you.

 2) When you stop speaking there is a (deliberately designed) short delay before your VOX switches the radio back from transmit mode to receive mode.
-This delay is the best compromise between; staying on as long as possible to help provide the prevent any pauses during normal conversations causing the system to think you have stopped speaking and returning the radio back to receive mode halfway through your conversations and; as short as possible so that when you do actually stop speaking, the delay time for your radio to stop transmitting and return to receive mode is minimal, so that the other bike/s can then transmit back to you as quickly as possible.
+This delay is the best compromise between; staying on as long as possible to help prevent any pauses during normal conversations causing the system to think you have stopped speaking and returning the radio back to receive mode halfway through your conversations and; as short as possible so that when you do actually stop speaking, the delay time for your radio to stop transmitting and return to receive mode is minimal, so that the other bike/s can then transmit back to you as quickly as possible.

 It is often very beneficial to have an experienced third person (with radio) about to monitor your first bike to bike use, so that they can listen for any mistakes either of you make and help guide you with proper use.
-They will also be able to hear if anyone is transmitting any electrical interference and help identify which bike is the
+They will also be able to hear if anyone is transmitting any electrical interference and help identify which bike is the cause, and so help speed up any fault finding processes.

-Top Tips (12) When two metallic objects are struck (or rubbed) together near to a transmitting radio, it can sometimes induce a electrical interference that is transmitted to the receiving radio.
-If you hear any the bits and make sure that interference over the bike-to-bike radios, try removing your tool kit from the bike and make sure that your bike drive chain is well lubricated to see if the interference is eliminated.
+Please note; that when two metallic objects are struck (or rubbed) together near to a transmitting radio, it can sometimes induce a electrical interference that is transmitted to the receiving radio.
+If you hear any interference over the bike-to-bike radios, try removing your tool kit from the bike and make sure that your bike drive chain is well lubricated to see if the interference is eliminated.
 If replacing the tool kit re-introduces the interference, it is a good idea to individually wrap each tool in cling film etc. to stop them rattling together while riding.
-You may experience a similar problem if you carry a lock and chain under the bikes seat, especially if it is in close proximity to the bike to bike transceiver.

-INTERNAL CONNECTIONS/SETTINGS/ADJUSTMENTS
+INTERNAL SWITCHES/CONNECTIONS/SETTINGS/ADJUSTMENTS

-Please note; all adjusters are shown as set to factory settings which suit most user's preferences.
-It is recommended that you consult your dealer before attempting to adjust these internal adjustments.
+Please note; all adjusters are shown set to factory settings which suit most user's preferences.